 - Cash flow”

-This is where the author is moving into exaggeration (Hasso Plattner style exaggeration which is a higher level of an exaggeration than Larry Ellison or Steve Jobs).
+This is where the author moves into exaggeration (Hasso Plattner style exaggeration, which is a higher level of an exaggeration than Larry Ellison or Steve Jobs).

 No Inventory Method is Designed for 98%